CMSgov/cms-ars-3.1-moderate-red-hat-enterprise-linux-6-stig-overlay/README.md

 The following attributes must be configured in an attributes file for the profile to run correctly.
 More information about InSpec attributes can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).

 ```
-# description: The amount of space left.
+# description: The amount of space left in MB.
 Typically, this is set to at least 25% of the volume housing the audit logs (e.g., 225).
-auditd_space_left: 225
+auditd_space_left: 0

 # description: The list of emergency accounts on the system.
 emergency_accounts: []